leocape/api/source/index.html.md

 ### Description

 Create a new business customer account with company details and Ultimate Beneficial Owner (UBO) information.
 Merchants create customers under their own account.
-Aggregators can create customers under their own account or under a specific merchant by providing `parent_merchant_uid`.
+Aggregators can create customers under their own account or under a specific merchant by providing `merchant_uid`.

 **Business customers** start with 'pending' status and require verification.
 Business documents must be uploaded separately using the document upload endpoint (see "Upload Business Customer Documents" section below).